doctrine/doctrine-website/source/blog/2024-10-14-doctrine-core-team-meetup-2024.md

 ## Psalm and PHPStan going forward

-After along discussion we have decided to only use one static analysis tool going forward and Doctrine projects will use PHPStan going forward.
+After a long discussion we have decided to only use one static analysis tool and Doctrine projects will use PHPStan going forward.
 For now Psalm checks will be removed from repositories over the next weeks.

 This is mainly because PHPStan has outpaced Psalm in depth and quality in the